The Basics of Becoming a Special Education Teacher

 Are you investigating how to become a Special Education Teacher?
 Then you should know what a special education teacher does first.
 A Special Ed Teacher may work at the Elementary, Middle or Secondary school level, but regardless of education level, their main role is to work with students who have learning, mental and physical disabilities.
 A Special Education Teacher will modify the typical educational curriculum to create Individualized Education Programs (IEPs) that meets the special needs of their students in a way that promotes a students’ social, emotional and physical development.
 They may also teach their students socially acceptable behavior and meet with parents and others such as social workers to report progress or need to resolve educational or behavioral problems.

-All states require Special Education Teachers at public schools to at least have a bachelor’s degree, though it is not always required that they major in special education.
+According to the Bureau of Labor Statistics, all states require Special Education Teachers at public schools to at least have a bachelor’s degree, though it is not always required that they major in special education.
 Some teachers major in a specific content area such as math or chemistry.
-Some states may also require teachers to have a master’s degree in special education. [ii]
+Some states may also require teachers to have a master’s degree in special education.

 A Special Education Teacher's Salary Potential

 How Do Your Skills Stack Up?

 As reported by O*NET, these traits are ranked as either extremely or very important to the day to day life of a Special Education Teacher.

 What Will You Learn with an M.Ed. in Special Education?

 An M.Ed. in special education will usually cover courses like the following: